RianaH/Dimensionality_Reduction_Project/README.md

 2. **Zero Centering**: Center the data by subtracting the mean.
 3. **PCA Computation**: Calculate the principal components and project the data onto the reduced subspace.
 4. **Results Analysis**: Analyze and visualize the results to interpret the variance captured by the principal components.
+   - Explained Variance: Analyze the variance captured by the principal components.
+   - Scatter Plot: Visualize the first two principal components.
+   - Heatmap: Display the top principal components.
+   - Reconstruction Error: Calculate and interpret the reconstruction error.

 ## License